Hampton High School (Hampton, Tennessee): History

 The school was originally built during the 1940s.
 The elementary school was destroyed by a fire in October 1959.
 A new high school was built during 1961 thru 1963.
 The first students went to the new high school in late 1963.
 The first class of students to go all four years to this new school graduated in 1967.
 The old high school became the elementary school.
 Both buildings are still in use.

+Hurricane Helene

+The school's building and its campus were severely damaged by Hurricane Helene in September 2024.
+The Tennessee state government has proposed appropriating $20 million for repairs.
+The high school's operations have been temporarily moved to the school system's central office, which is a former elementary school building.

+Sports

-Current sports teams include boys' and girls' basketball, football, baseball, softball, soccer, and marching band.
+Current sports teams include: baseball, softball, boys' basketball, girls' basketball, cheerleading, boys' cross country, girls' cross country, football, boys' golf, girls' golf, girls' volleyball, boys' track and field, girls' track and field and marching band.

-Marching Band

-The Hampton High School Bulldog Band was founded in 1999 and a band room was built in 2001.
-Recent directors include Travis Skeen, Onsby Rose, Bryan Angel, and Jamie Davidson, and current Director, Zak Austin.
-Typically the Bulldog Band consists of 25 to 30 members and relies heavily on community support The band is classified as 1A and competes yearly in Northeast Tennessee and Southwest Virginia.